k3vnb/super-galactic-age-calculator/README.md

     * Example Input: Country: 'India', gender: male, age:75
     * Example Output: 5.5 years

 3. With more time, a sleeker and more entertaining UI would be developed with solid voice and thematic elements.
+Many aspects of logic can be made DRY-er with more time, and syntax of ES6 can be implemented for better consistency and visualization of logical flow.

+## Support and contact details

+_Please contact Kevin Boyle at papershack@gmail.com with any questions_

+## Technologies Used

+_Primarily HTML, CSS, Sass and Bootstrap Ver.
+4.0.0beta.2_

+### License

+*Available for fair use by all under Creative Commons License*

+Copyright (c) 2017 **_Kevin Boyle_**